 American Carrion Beetle - Necrophila americana

 Approximately 20 mm long.
 The pronotum is pale yellow with a black splotch in the center.
 Elytra are black with yellow tips.
-I spotted this beetle on the side of a river in a deciduous forest.
+I spotted this beetle on a fresh pile of scat in a deciduous forest.

 Carrion beetles lay eggs in raw flesh.
 After hatching, the larvae consume the carrion.
 Larvae (and adults) also eat fly and beetle larvae that compete for the same food sources.

 The American carrion beetle is a North American beetle of the family Silphidae.
 It lays its eggs in, and its larvae consume, raw flesh and fungi.
 The larvae and adults also consume fly larvae and the larvae of other carrion beetles that compete for the same food sources as its larvae.